The Direct to Video Connoisseur

 Recognize this guy?
 It's Santa from Space Mutiny.
 Who'd'a thunk he gets actual work beyond that?
 He plays Danton's beard's father, and he goes to try and rescue Danton.
 I don't know that his character was any kind of gay metaphor.
 Maybe he was Karl Malden's character in A Street Car Named Desire.
 It fits with what I'm about to get into in the next paragraph.

 A rape, and then later cold blooded murder, of the hero's wife in a film would usually anger me, and I'm sure anyone could go into my archives and find myriad instances of me killing a movie for doing just such a thing.
 But this is a totally different circumstance, and I'll tell you why.
-First, the rape scene was very much like Blanche DuBois' (Vivian Leigh) rape at the hands of Stanley Kowalski (Marlon Brando) in A Streetcar Named Desire, and in that context it represents Tennessee Williams' metaphor of wanting to be ravaged by brute in a similar manner.
+First, the rape scene was very much like Blanche DuBois's (Vivian Leigh) rape at the hands of Stanley Kowalski (Marlon Brando) in A Streetcar Named Desire, and in that context it represents Tennessee Williams' metaphor of wanting to be ravaged by brute in a similar manner.
 You can even take that metaphor further to earlier in the film, when Logan, who is the one that rapes Danton's wife, calls out "Danton!" in exactly the same manner Kowalski yells out "Stella!" in that famous scene.
 Then the death of the wife at the hands of Logan's lieutenant (or his new lover, metaphorically), and Danton's subsequent killing of the lieutenant, represents both Logan and Danton freeing themselves of the new lovers that have entered each life since the pair split up.
 Notice Danton never kills Logan, rather sends him off running after making him take off his shirt, and then yells into the sky for the film's final shot.
 The whole hunt itself represents the search for the right partner, and Danton finally admitted to himself that he couldn't quit Logan.

 All right, let's get into something that's real, not a metaphor.
 Do you remember New York Seltzer?
 I had forgotten the stuff existed.
 Can you still get it, and if so, where?
 I almost died when I saw it in the movie.
-And Root Beer flavor to boot-- though maybe that was the only flavor, I don't remember.
+And Root Beer flavor to boot--though maybe that was the only flavor, I don't remember.
 And in the credits, they get a shout out.
 How awesome is that?

 This is one of the best action films ever.
 If you see it anywhere, get it.
-I was lucky enough to have Sutekh send me one transferred to DVD.
+I was lucky enough to have Simon send me one transferred to DVD.
 I guess it's one of the perks of the job, right?
 Anyway, get this however you can, you won't be disappointed.

 For more info: http://www.imdb.com/title/tt0092848/